Toby Turner: Sexual assault allegations

-On April 8, 2016, Turner's ex-girlfriend April Fletcher, known online as AprilEfff, made several allegations against the YouTuber, including that he was addicted to drugs (including MDMA), that he had cheated on several of his former partners (including Fletcher), and that he drugged and raped her in February 2013.
-Writing a blog post on Tumblr, Fletcher claimed that she had contemplated suicide following the episodes, and that Turner had likely committed the same acts to other women.
-YouTuber and ex-girlfriend of Turner, Amelia Talon, corroborated Fletcher's accounts shortly after, alleging that she had been drugged by Turner as well.
+On April 8, 2016, April Fletcher, known online as AprilEfff, made several allegations against Turner, including that he was addicted to drugs (including MDMA), that he had cheated on several of his former partners (including Fletcher), and that he drugged and raped her in February 2013.
+Writing a blog post on Tumblr, Fletcher claimed that she had contemplated suicide following the episodes, and that Turner had likely committed the same acts against other women.
+Amelia Talon, a YouTuber and ex-girlfriend of Turner, corroborated Fletcher's accounts shortly after, alleging that she had been drugged by Turner as well.
 On April 9, 2016, Jaclyn Glenn, another of Turner's ex-girlfriends, posted a video on YouTube responding to the allegations.
 Glenn claimed that Turner had affairs in their relationship, and that while she thought the rape allegations were possible, she personally believed that they were untrue.
 Former Turner girlfriends Olga Kay and Melanie Murphy both denied that they were ever assaulted by Turner, though Murphy admitted Turner was not faithful to her.
 While not endorsing the rape allegations, both former Turner girlfriend Tara Babcock and former collaborator with Turner, Philip DeFranco, attested that Turner has a drug problem, is non-monogamous in his relationships and needs mental help.

-Turner responded to the accusations on April 11, 2016, in a short video, in which he dubbed Fletcher's claims as "false" and claimed that he had "never done anything without her consent [and] never tried to trick her into anything".
+Turner responded to the accusations on April 11, 2016, in a short video, in which he dubbed Fletcher's claims as false and claimed that he had "never done anything without her consent [and] never tried to trick her into anything".
 On June 14, 2018, Turner released another video titled "#MeToo ...late?" where he claims he was advised not to say anything when the Tumblr post was published, then proceeds to give his accounts of what happened.
 In the video, Turner instead claimed that he and Fletcher had never been in a relationship, despite previously stating they had dated.
 Turner states that one night, he had simply let a friend (Fletcher) sleep over at his house, due to her insisting she was too afraid to return home that late at night.
 He also claimed that Fletcher wanted a romantic relationship with him, while he wanted only to remain friends.
 Turner also suggests Fletcher hinted at making a Tumblr post falsely accusing him of rape.

-On October 25, 2024, Turner claimed that he was almost murdered by a schizophrenic woman, who later "destroy[ed] [him] with the full force of the press", with some commenters assuming he was referring to Fletcher.
-Turner also said dating since then has been "a big no thanks".
+On October 25, 2024, Turner claimed that ten years ago a schizophrenic woman broke into his house and almost murdered him, before later "destroy[ing] [him] with the full force of the press," with some commenters assuming he was referring to Fletcher.
+Turner also said that dating since then has been "a big no thanks."